hyperledger/fabric-rfcs/text/0000-fabric-private-chaincode-lite.md

 The FPC Shim completes its execution by returning the signature, the read/writeset and the result to the peer.
 Finally, the peer packages the received data in transaction response and signs it.
 This is a regular Fabric endorsement, which is sent back to the client.
+In the figure above, the chaincode execution is illustrated with step 6 - 10.

 ### Enclave Endorsement Validation